Swifter-Li/CNN-with-Early-Exit-and-DVFS/README.md

     - '[model_name]_exits_default.pt' means the model with early-exit layers implemented and well trained.
 - `OPTIM_NAME`: the name of the optimizer.
 Either 'sgd' or 'adam'.
 Usually by using 'adam' the training can be much more efficient.
 - `TRAIN_MODE`: the mode for training.
-    - 'normal': train the model according to the most vanilla setting ---- without any early-exit schemes
     - 'original': train the model with early-exit layers implemented but only train the original layers and ignore the early-exit layers.
-This mode stores a pre-trained file that is necessary for the following 'exits' mode
+This mode stores a pre-trained file that is necessary for the following 'exits' mode.
+This type can also be treated as a normal model without any exit layer.
     - 'exits': train the early-exit layers of the model, assuming that the original layers have already been trained.
 - `STAT`: whether to collect the statistics of each layer, 1 for True and 0 for False
 - `EVALUATE_MODE`: the mode for evaluation.